VerKnowSys/sofin/README.md

 # Sofin - SOFtware INstaller.
-Designed for BSD, Darwin and Linux.
+Designed for BSD and Darwin.

 ## Author:
 * Daniel (dmilith) Dettlaff (dmilith [at] verknowsys.com).
 I'm also on #verknowsys @ freenode IRC.